Eighters/GyverProject/app/Resources/doc/docker.md

 ## Installation:

+A Makefile is used to provide some useful shortcuts for manipulating docker & docker-compose commands

-* **Copying compose file :**
+- **1- Copying compose file :**

-  Create copy of `.env.example` and call it `.env` or just simply run this command on unix system:
+  First, you need to create a copy of `.env.example` and call it `.env`

-        # Assume you are in project root
+        # Assume you are in project root, on Unix system
         $ cp .env.example .env

-  Modify it to you own needs !
+  This files contains sensible data that not be committed on GIT, you can modify it to you own needs !

-* **Create Images and Containers :**
+- **2- Make the :coffee: :**

     Run following command :

-        $ docker-compose up -d

-    You can go make a coffee !

-* **Connect to app container and start provisionning Script :**

-        $ docker-compose run symfony bash
-        $ cd /
-        $ ./entrypoint.sh
+        $ make init

-    Go make another coffee !

-    Note:
-    This scripts need to be executed only the first time you install the project.
+	This command will create & build Docker images, also start & configures required Containers, and run provisioning script.
+	A lot of stuff is downloaded from Internet, so it can take a lot of time, depending on your Internet speed.

-**Your done !**
+- **3- Your done !**

 You can now access to following services on your host machine: